sinedied/fuzz-run/README.md

 fr <fuzzy_script_name>
 ```

-If no arguments is provided, it will list all available scripts.
+If no arguments are provided, it will list all available scripts.

 As the name of the script to run is fuzzy matched, you can try:
 - typing only some letters of the script name, regardless of their position (first letters weights more), like `t` for `test` script